Plumbing for Kitchen Remodel: Costs, Layout & What You Need to Know

 Do You Need a Plumbing Permit?

-Yes — in almost every US jurisdiction, any work that moves, adds, or significantly alters plumbing lines requires a permit.
+Yes.
+In almost every US jurisdiction, any work that moves, adds, or significantly alters plumbing lines requires a permit.
 Simply replacing a faucet in the same location is usually exempt, but the moment you reroute a drain line or add a new fixture, you need to pull a permit.
+Standalone plumbing permits in 2026 typically cost $50 to $500 nationally, with many jurisdictions charging a flat $150 for basic residential permits.
+In New York City, a plumbing permit alone starts at $130 base under the new Local Law 128 formula (up from $100), but total DOB soft costs for a kitchen ALT-2 filing (building + electrical + plumbing + architect fees) commonly reach $1,500 to $6,500.

 Never Skip Plumbing Permits

 Unpermitted plumbing work can void your homeowner's insurance, create legal liability during a home sale, and require expensive tear-outs to correct.
-Some jurisdictions require licensed contractors to pull permits on your behalf — you may not be able to apply yourself.
+Many states (including Pennsylvania) require a licensed master plumber to pull the plumbing permit on your behalf, so you may not be able to apply yourself.

 Consequences of skipping permits: